sephiroth74/esp32-photo-frame/README.md

    - Open the project in [Visual Studio Code](https://code.visualstudio.com/) with the [PlatformIO extension](https://platformio.org/)
    - Configure your hardware settings in `include/config.h` and `src/config.cpp` if needed

-3. **Image Processing Pipeline (Required for Both Options)**
+3. **Image Processing Pipeline (Required)**

-   **🔧 All images must be processed before use, regardless of storage method**
+   **🔧 All images must be processed before upload to Google Drive**

-   Both Google Drive and local SD card storage require images to be converted to the ESP32-compatible format using either:
+   Images must be converted to the ESP32-compatible format and uploaded to Google Drive using:

    **📋 [Complete Image Processing Guide](docs/image_processing.md)** - Comprehensive documentation for the `auto.sh` script and all helper tools